yijiano/tp/docs/team/cnivedit.md

 ### Summary of Contributions

-- **New Feature**: Added ListCommand class
-    - What it does: The class is responsible for handling the execution of the list command ([#7](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/7)).
-    - Justification: Abstraction of the list command, inheriting from the base command class.
-    - Highlights: Receives ItemMap instance and lists items.
-- **New Feature**: Added FindItemCommand class
-    - What it does: The class is responsible for handling the execution of the find command ([#20](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/20)).
-    - Justification: Abstraction of the find command, inheriting from the base command class.
-    - Highlights: Receives item name to search for and executes the command.
 - **New Feature**: Added feature to fetch expired items ([#113](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/113)).
     - What it does: Filters and lists expired items to the user.
     - Justification: Allows user to retrieve and view expired items without reading through the entire inventory.